-You pop your dishes in the dishwasher, turn it on and spend the next two hours watching Netflix with a clean conscience.
+You pop your dishes in the dishwasher, turn it on and spend the next two hours binge watching television.
 Two hours later, you make your way back in order to pour yourself a glass of wine into a now sparkling clean wine glass.
 But when you open your dishwasher, you discover that the job has been done only half way.
 The dishes are clean but are not dry enough.
 Grudgingly, you reach for a dish towel because you don't want to drink your wine mixed with warm rinsing water.
-What happened, trusted dishwasher friend?
-You're so great at the hardest part of this process, but you simply suck at what seems to be the easiest part – the drying!

 Drying Is Harder Than Cleaning